Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/profile/README.md

 {% tab title="React Native" %}
 ### JavaScript

-When using React Native, register AEP Profile with Mobile Core in native code as shown on the Android and iOS tabs.
+When using React Native, register Profile with Mobile Core in native code as shown on the Android and iOS tabs.
 {% endtab %}

 {% tab title="Cordova" %}
 ### Cordova

-When using Cordova, register AEP Profile with Mobile Core in native code as shown on the Android and iOS tabs.
+When using Cordova, register Profile with Mobile Core in native code as shown on the Android and iOS tabs.
 {% endtab %}

 {% tab title="Flutter" %}
 ### Flutter

-When using Flutter, register AEP Profile with Mobile Core in native code as shown on the Android and iOS tabs.
+When using Flutter, register Profile with Mobile Core in native code as shown on the Android and iOS tabs.
 {% endtab %}

 {% tab title="Unity" %}